imarranz/pygenmet-manual/README.md

 # PYGENMET MANUAL

-This repository contains the documentation of pygenmet, a genetic algorithms package developed in Python.
+This repository contains the documentation of [pygenmet](https://github.com/imarranz/pygenmet), a genetic algorithms package developed in Python.

-To compile or generate the documentation try this:
+To compile or generate the documentation with [Jupyter Book](https://jupyterbook.org/) try this from console:

 ```
 jupyter-book build pygenmet-manual/